lizandrof273/Flixster/README.md

 * [x] For each movie displayed, user can see the following details:
   * [x] Title, Poster Image, Overview (Portrait mode)
-  * [x] Title, Backdrop Image, Overview (Landscape mode)
+  * [] Title, Backdrop Image, Overview (Landscape mode) -works well landscpe but I did not do the backdrop
 * [x] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity
+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity
 * [ ] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.